dbt-labs/docs.getdbt.com/website/docs/sql-reference/operators/sql-not.md

 - `where not between <value_1> and <value_2>`
 - `where <field_name> is not null`
 - `where <field_name> is not in (array_of_options)`
-- …or placed altogether in a different place, such as a case statement (ex. `case when <field_name> is not null then1 else 0 end`)
+- …or placed altogether in a different place, such as a case statement (ex. `case when <field_name> is not null then 1 else 0 end`)

 Let’s dive into a practical example using the NOT operator.